9 Things About Collard Greens, Historical Use and Nutrition

 The collard is a hardy plant and likewise has a powerful history spanning over two centuries in the American South.

-The leafy green is an iconic symbol of U.S. Southern culture and deeply rooted in African American heritage.
+This leafy green is an iconic symbol of U.S. Southern culture and deeply rooted in African American heritage.
 Growing and consuming this nutrient-rich vegetable served to supplement the diet of plantation slaves during the times of slavery in the United States, a period lasting from 1776 to 1865.

 It was African American culinary use over this time frame that mainly began the spread and still current-day popularity of collard across the southern states including Texas, Arkansas, Louisiana, Mississippi, Alabama, South Carolina, Georgia, Virginia, North Carolina, Kentucky and Tennessee.

-Because of its very large dense leaves as well as hardier resilient nature, the collard plant became the chosen species providing a nutritious food supply that could withstand many seasons from winter to warmer summer climates.
+Because of its very large dense leaves as well as hardier resilient nature, the collard plant became the chosen species providing a nutritious food supply that could withstand many seasons from winter to warmer southern summer climates.

 benefits-of-collard-greens